Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Transitivity of Coisotropic Reductions under the Weyl Group Action

 Hence, for higher $n$, we expect a similar result:

-\begin{conj} There exists the Hamiltonian reduction on a single irreducible component of the rank condition solution.
-This implies the existence of a Hamiltonian reduction on the entire space of the rank condition solution by \textit{Corollary \ref{cor523}}.
-Furthermore, this Hamiltonian reduction recovers the cluster structure of $\mathcal T_{\left\lfloor {n-1 \over 2} \right\rfloor,par(n)}$. \end{conj}
+\begin{conj} There exists the coisotropic reduction on a single irreducible component of the rank condition solution.
+This would imply the existence of a coisotropic reduction on the entire solution set of the rank condition by \textit{Corollary~\ref{cor623}}.
+Furthermore, this coisotropic reduction recovers the cluster structure of $\mathcal T_{\left\lfloor {n-1 \over 2} \right\rfloor,par(n)}$. \end{conj}